GST/HST Information for Charities

 To apply for this rebate, use Form GST495, Rebate Application for Provincial Part of Harmonized Sales Tax (HST).
 The form describes the documentation that is required to support your rebate claim.

-If you are a non-registrant, you can file your rebate application by paper or electronically by using our online services at My Business Account or Represent a Client.
+If you are a non-registrant, you can file your rebate application by paper or electronically by using our online services My Business Account or Represent a Client.
 If you file this rebate application electronically, you must also file any associated provincial rebate application electronically.

 Intangible personal property and services